srihari07-web/Sarvam-RAG-Assignment/README.md

-# RAG System with Smart Agent
+# A RAG System for NCERT Lesson Sound

 ## Table of Contents
 - [Introduction](#introduction)